 The Historical Archives of the European Union (HAEU) hosts a vast set of records on the history of European integration.
 Besides these, the Archives houses a huge range of documents from former high EU officials and from non-EU organizations and movements and remarkable oral history collections.
 It is the first stop for researchers and a key hub for scholarly activities on the history of European integration.

 Researchers are supported by the HAEU’s experienced archivists in their consultation of primary sources.

-The History Department of the European University Institute is a highly specialised academic unit devoted to research and training on the history of Europe.
-It specialises in the comparative, transnational and global history of Europe in a long-term perspective, in order to make sense of long cycles of transformation, and of the ideas, institutions, social and political formations that define the Europeans.
+The History Department of the EUI operates as a highly specialized academic unit devoted to research and training on the history of Europe.
 Its distinctive focus on cross-European issues makes it the ideal partner for the promotion of a broad history of European integration.

 The EUI Library is a first class library in the field of Social Sciences and is composed of a team of experienced librarians and information specialists.
 It is a ‘hybrid’ library, it comprises both traditional resources – books, documents and journals on paper or in microform – and digital resources.
 The collections include more than 2,200 current printed journals and approximately half a million volumes in the field of law, economics, history and civilization, and political and social sciences, with a particular focus on Europe.